lucaswo/Lp-adaption/README.md

 l = LpBallExample(dim=3,pnorm=2)
 l.lp_adaption()
 ```
-Note. that there are some Parameters which are calculated and recalculated through the Lp adaption.
+Note. that there are some Parameters which are calculated and recalculated through the L<sub>p</sub>-Adaption.
 You can change these parameters in the `OptionHandler.py` file.

-## Changable Parameters
+## Changeable Parameters
 There are two types of parameters one can adapt for the algorithm.
-Firstly the  constant values.
-They can be given to the algorithm as a Dictionary
- or a `.json` file respectively.Secondly the
-calculated values, which may change through the algorithm.
-Therefore the second type needs a python file with functions
-for the calculation (`OptionHandler.py`).
+First, there are the constant values.
+They can be given to the algorithm as a dictionary or a `.json` file respectively. the second type of parameters are the calculated values, which may be used during run time by the algorithm.
+Therefore, the second type needs a python file with functions for the calculation (`OptionHandler.py`).

-### List of constant values
+### Constant Values
-An Example for such a json file can be found in the Inputs directory.
+An example for a json file with constant values can be found in the 'Inputs' directory.
 You can use it directly as a template.
-The default Parameters can be found in the `options_default.json` in the input Directory or the  `DefaultOptions.py`
+The default parameters can be found in `options_default.json` or  `DefaultOptions.py`.
 The following Parameters are defined:
 - **"N"**: Int, Dimension
 - **"maxEval"**: Int maximum number of function evaluations
 - **"pn"**: Int, pnorm
 - **"nOut"**: Int, output dim
-- **"plotting"**: Bool, Plotting on or off
+- **"plotting"**: Bool, plotting on or off
-- **"verboseModulo"**: After which iteration one want to have a message from Commandline.
-(MaxEval % verbosemodulo == 0)
+- **"verboseModulo"**: log every i-th iteration, MaxEval % verboseModulo == 0
-- **"savingModulo"**: int, Save after i-th iteration, maxeval % savingmodulo ==0
+- **"savingModulo"**: int, save every i-th iteration, MaxEval % savingModulo ==0
-- **"bSaving"**: Bool, Save data to file on/off
+- **"bSaving"**: Bool, save data to file
-- **"bSaveCov"**: Bool, Save Covaraiance Matrices
+- **"bSaveCov"**: Bool, save covariance matrices
-- **"lastSaveAll"**: save all numLast r, mu, Q, P_emp
+- **"lastSaveAll"**: save all numLast, r, mu, Q, P_emp
-- **"unfeasibleSave"**: Bool, save unfeasable Points as well
+- **"unfeasibleSave"**: Bool, save unfeasible points
 - **"averageCovNum"**: Int, how many of numLast elements are used to get average mu and r
-- **"valP"**:float, Hitting Probability
+- **"valP"**: float, hitting probability
-- **"maxMeanSize"**: Int, upper bound on inverval's size over which averaging happens
+- **"maxMeanSize"**: Int, upper bound for interval over which averaging happens
 - **"r"**: float, starting radius
-- **"initQ"**, List, Starting Q Matrix
+- **"initQ"**, list, starting Q Matrix
-- **"initC"**:list, Starting C Matrix
+- **"initC"**: list, starting C Matrix
-- **"maxR"**: "np.inf", Maximum radius
+- **"maxR"**: "np.inf", maximum radius
-- **"minR"**: 0, min Radius
+- **"minR"**: 0, min radius
 - **"maxCond"**: 2e+20, maximal allowed condition
-- **"N_mu"**: Mean adaptation weight
+- **"N_mu"**: mean adaptation weight
-- **"N_C"**: Matrix adaptation weight
+- **"N_C"**: matrix adaptation weight
-- **"hitP_adapt_cond"**: Bool, If hitting probability is adapted or not
+- **"hitP_adapt_cond"**: Bool, if hitting probability is adapted or not
 - **"hitP_adapt"**:
-    - **"Pvec"**: list, hitting Probability adaption values
+    - **"Pvec"**: list, hitting probability adaption values
-    - **"fixedSchedule"**: Bool,
+    - **"fixedSchedule"**: Bool, use fixed schedule for hitting probability adaption
-    - **"maxEvalSchedule"**: proportion of maxEval
+    - **"maxEvalSchedule"**: proportion of maxEval for schedule
     - **"numLastSchedule"**: over how many samples of each run should be averaged to get radius r and mean mu of found feasible region
-    (interest if hitP_adapt ==1 and no fixed schedule)
+    (if hitP_adapt == 1 and no fixed schedule)
-    - **"testEvery"**: every which iteration it should be tested if step size is in steady state
+    - **"testEvery"**: every i-th iteration it should be tested if step size is in steady state
     - **"stepSize"**:
-        - **"deviation"**: float at which deviation to start stepsize adaption
+        - **"deviation"**: float at which deviation to start step size adaption
     - **"hitP"**:
-        - **"deviation"**: float
+        - **"deviation"**: float at which deviation to start hitting probability adaption
     - **"VolApprox"**:
-        - **"deviation"**: float
+        - **"deviation"**: float at which deviation to start volume approximation adaption
-    - **"meanOfLast"**: float, defining how many samples of each run are used for calculating the average if no fixed schedule for the changing of the hitting probability
+    - **"meanOfLast"**: float, defining how many samples of each run are used for calculating the average if there is no fixed schedule for the changing of the hitting probability
-    (number between 0 and 1)
+    (between 0 and 1)
-    - **"deviation_stop"**: double
+    - **"deviation_stop"**: float stop criteria

-## Calculated Values
+### Calculated Values
-List of Calculated Values with their defaults:
+List of calculated values with their defaults:
 - **numLast**:
     ```python
     num_last = max((p['maxEval'] - **1e3 * p['N']), p['maxEval'] * 0.7)